-Join Christine Steele for an in-depth discussion in this video Exploring montage editing options, part of Commercial Editing Techniques with Premiere Pro.
+Join Christine Steele for an in-depth discussion in this video Exploring montage editing options, part of Premiere Pro: Commercial Editing Techniques.

 Christine: In this movie I'd like to show you some additional techniques for creating montages and how to create some effects simply by cutting rather than just dropping pre-made effects onto your cuts.
 Now I've set this sequence up.
 I've dropped in some shots I've selected and created some rough montages and I'd like to play through it so that we're all on the same page before we begin making changes.
 But if you look down here in the timeline there's some places where I've got some gaps or some additional shots I'm trying out and that's about where you should be at this point.

 You're not, refining your trim yet, you're just placing shots.
 Alright, here I go, I'm playing through.
 (MUSIC) Male: You work hard, and play harder.
 Water, can't give you back what you lose.
 H Plus has what you need.
 Natural electrolytes from plants, not chemicals.
 H Plus isn't made in a lab.
 (MUSIC) Too much sugar dehydrates you and robs your energy when you need it most.
 H Plus Only has five grams.
 Everything you need, nothing you don't.

 H Plus, natural rehydration.
 Christine: Now I'll walk you through some of the choices I've made and we'll make some changes together.
 From the beginning you watched me create the montage that leads up to our first hero shot, the soccer player.
 Beyond that I've used the series that we created, the shot series of four here.
 Male: And what you need.
 Natural electrolytes (MUSIC).
 Christine: So there's a shot series of four here that you haven't seen yet.